Deutscher Wetterdienst: History

-The DWD was formed in 11 November 1952 when the weather services of the western occupation zones were merged.
+The DWD was formed on 11 November 1952 when the weather services of the western occupation zones were merged.
 In 1954, the Federal Republic of Germany joined the World Meteorological Organization (WMO).
 In 1990, following the reunification, the weather services of the German Democratic Republic were incorporated in the DWD.

 Since the 1990s, the DWD has continuously reduced the number of staffed weather stations, which entailed substantial staff cutbacks.
 The DWD does not expect a reduction in forecast quality, given techniques like weather radar or satellites, which have significantly improved weather data collection.

 Numerical weather prediction

 The German Meteorological Service runs a global hydrostatic model of its own, the GME (superseded by ICON in 2015), using a hexagonal icosahedral grid since 2002.
 They developed the High Resolution Regional Model (HRM) in 1999, which is widely run within the operational and research meteorological communities and run with hydrostatic assumptions.
 The German non-hydrostatic Lokal-Modell for Europe (LME) has been run since 2002, and an increase in areal domain became operational on 28 September 2005.
 Since March 2009, the DWD operates a NEC SX-9 with a peak performance of 109 teraFLOPS to help in the weather forecasting process.

 The DWD also operates two other NWP services, COSMO-EU (Europe region) and COSMO-DE (Germany and surrounding region), with higher resolution than the ICON.
 The COSMO algorithm is maintained by the COSMO consortium, a cooperation of many European countries.
 It uses ICON data as input in DWD's setup.